gkeary/contribute/README.md

 Done!
 There's no database requirement (in fact, ActiveRecord is not loaded at all!) so setup should go smoothly.

-Setup Note: A JavaScript runtime is required
+JavaScript runtime required
 ===============================

 On Linux, Rails 3.1 requires a JavaScript runtime.
 When Rails can't find one, it throws the following exception message: